-, to most of us, will be remembered as one of the most talented rock guitarists to play the stage during the 80’s.
-Steve was the “heart and soul” of Def Leppard‘s music.
-He was known by his fellow musicians and fans as the “Riffmaster”
+Steve Clark to most of us, will be remembered as one of the most talented rock guitarists to play the stage during the 1980’s.
+Steve was the heart and soul of Def Leppard‘s music.
+He was known by his fellow musicians and fans as “The Riffmaster” and Steve “Steamin'” Clark.

-.
-The day the music died got new meaning to Def Leppard on January 8, 1991.
-Steve’s life would end prematurely that day, and a great musical talent would be silenced.
+“The day the music died” got new meaning to Def Leppard on 8th January 1991.
+Steve’s life would end prematurely that day and a great musical talent would be silenced.
 What many fans did not know at that time was that Steve was the driving force behind Leppards’ music.
-He wrote most of the music, most of the riffs and orchestrated most of their songs through the Pyromania era.
-Their biggest hit, Photograph was also riffed by The Riffmaster.
+He wrote most of the music, most of the riffs and orchestrated most of their songs through the glory days of the 80’s.
+Photograph, their biggest hit from Pyromania was also riffed by The Riffmaster.

-Steve once commented on his idol, Jimmy Page:: ‘He’s the whole package, he writes the songs, he arranges the songs, he plays the leads, he produces in the studio, and on stage, he is one hell of a showman’.
+Steve once commented on his idol, Jimmy Page: ‘He’s the whole package; he writes the songs; he arranges the songs; he plays the leads; he produces in the studio and on stage he is one hell of a showman.’
 Steve learned from the best and added that extra 80’s muscle to the sound.

-From a musician’s standpoint, I knew the day that I had heard about his death, Def Leppard would never be the same.
-I can remember in High School, all fellow guitarists must compete, and we would walk around during break comparing what we had learned the night or week before.
-One guy said, “Hey… can you play ‘Crazy Train’?”
-My friend looked at him and said “Yeah, but can you play ‘Bringin’ On The Heartbreak?’
+From a musician’s standpoint I knew the day that I had heard about his death that Def Leppard would never be the same again.
+I can remember in high school, all fellow guitarists must compete, and we would walk around during break comparing what we had learned the night or week before.
+One guy said to a friend, ‘Hey can you play Crazy Train?‘ My friend looked at him and said ‘Yeah, but can you play Bringin’ On The Heartbreak?’